japeters15/my_utility_tool/README.md

 # Usage
 Here are a few steps to get your debugging to work.
 First you want to call the file by typing const debug = require('UtilityTool').
 Afterwards you will have to turn it on by saying DEBUG=true followed by turning on your server for example: DEBUG=true nodemon src/server.js

+# Add and Commit
+This process will be done by using Gulp, you will type "gulp addAll" in order to add the files to the commit line.
+Last, you will commit the files by using "gulp commit".